auth0/auth0.js/README.md

 ## auth0.Management

-Provides an API Client for the Auth0 Management API (only methods meant to be user from the client with the user token).
+Provides an API Client for the Auth0 Management API (only methods meant to be used from the client with the user token).

 ### Initialize